 Finding new homes

 Soon after the puppies are born, if we have not met you previously, we arrange a Zoom or Skype meeting (or telephone meeting with anyone who cannot manage Zoom or Skype).
 Following that, we invite you to come and see the puppies.
 As we only arrange as many visits as we have puppies to place, we are looking for some commitment at this point in the form of a £150 non-refundable visit and holding fee.
 If unfortunately we do not have enough puppies to be able to offer you one, we would let you know at this point.

 We arrange for you to meet the puppies when they are about five weeks old.
 Your visit will coincide with the time that they are due to wake up (they are usually awake for about 30 minutes and you should allow for being here for 60-90 minutes in total).
 If you are unsure how long your journey will take, you could allow extra journey time and spend some time at the beach if you are early.
 Everyone who is going to live with the puppy should come and normally nobody else.
 If, however, you live on your own, you would be welcome to bring a friend or relative.
 We discuss and sign the contract while you are here.

 “Who will be my new family?”

 Once the puppies have had their vet check a few days before they are eight weeks old, they are then ready to leave us.
-We usually decide a date and time for you to bring them home during your visit at five weeks.
+We usually agree a date and time for you to bring them home during your visit at five weeks.
 The puppies spend a lot of time awake when they are eight weeks old so we can offer a wide choice of times for you to come.
-It is not essential for everyone in the household to come, but we hope to see the main carers.
+It is not essential for everyone in the household to come at collection time, but we hope to see the main carers.